Decorative neutral curve divider

 Separate quick wins from long-term initiatives.
 Quick wins build momentum — for example, standardizing lead routing or cutting two redundant tools.
 Long-term projects like a CRM migration need sustained planning and resources.

-Clean Up the Tech Stack
+Step 2: Clean Up Your Tech Stack

 Map current tools to the functions they perform.
 Find redundancies, gaps, and integration headaches.
 Then build a target architecture that consolidates tools and simplifies how they connect.